MarcusParadies/marcusparadies.github.io/_pages/cv.md

 Work experience
 ======
+* Since 07/2023: PostDoc PostDoc researcher at the Ilmenau University of Technology in the Databases Systems group, Ilmenau, Germany

-* Since 05/2020: Acting department head at German Aerospace Center (DLR), Jena, Germany
+* 2020-2023: Department head at German Aerospace Center (DLR), Jena, Germany
   Leading a department of 4 research groups on data management and analysis

-* Since 03/2018: Research Group Lead at German Aerospace Center (DLR), Jena, Germany
+* 2018-2020: Research Group Lead at German Aerospace Center (DLR), Jena, Germany
   Leading a research group on large-scale data management for scientific domains

 * 2016-2018: Senior Software Developer at SAP SE, Walldorf, Germany